Back to Evidence & Resource Library

 Pediatrics

-Background and Objective: Home visiting programs seek to improve care management for women at high risk for preterm birth (
+Background and Objective: Home visiting programs seek to improve care management for women at high risk for preterm birth (37 weeks).
+Our objective was to evaluate the effect of home visiting dosage on preterm birth and small for gestational age (SGA) infants.

 Results: Among 441 participants enrolled by 26 weeks, 10.9% delivered preterm; 17.9% of infants were born SGA.
 Mean gestational age at enrollment was 18.9 weeks; mean number of prenatal home visits was 8.2.
 In multivariable regression, ≥8 completed visits by 26 weeks compared with ≤3 visits was associated with an odds ratio 0.38 for preterm birth (95% confidence interval: 0.16-0.87), while having ≥12 total home visits compared with ≤3 visits was significantly associated with a hazards ratio 0.32 for SGA (95% confidence interval: 0.15-0.68).